Summer School* 2015 “Pedagogy makes the difference”

 Common activities throughout the eight days will allow participants to work together as a whole group, to learn together and to exchange ideas and experiences: Open space, Socratic walks, daily reflection groups, soap boxes, public debate, excursions and social programme

-Up to six intensive courses (9-12 hours) will be offered; these courses will take place mainly in the mornings and will centre on the following topics.
+There are four long courses of 15 hours duration; these courses will take place mainly in the mornings.
 Shorter courses (2-6 hours) will take place mainly in the afternoons and will take up further aspects of the overall theme.

 There is also time foreseen for ad-hoc activities in reaction to requests by participants to deepen certain aspects of the theme and/or share their practices.